 This award is open to Canadian Aboriginal students (status, non-status, Metis as defined by the Federal Government) entering or attending an undergraduate, graduate or postgraduate program in the Faculty of Dentistry, and is to assist with the costs incurred in dental education not covered by federal grants to aboriginal students.
 Renewal of the award for the duration of the program is dependent on maintenance of satisfactory standing.
 Up to four awards will be made each year.

-The NAAF is a program that offers financial awards to First Nations (status and non-status), Inuit and Metis students through four programs: the Fine Arts Bursary Awards, the Post-Secondary Education Bursary Awards, The Aboriginal Heath Careers, the Oil and Gas Trades and Technology Bursary and Scholarships, the Ontario Federation of Indian Friendship Centres "Strong Women" Scholarship, the George Blondin Aboriginal Scholarship, and the Louise Moran - National Media Scholarship.
+Indspire is an organization that offers financial awards to First Nations (status and non-status), Inuit and Metis students through four programs: the Fine Arts Bursary Awards, the Post-Secondary Education Bursary Awards, The Aboriginal Heath Careers, the Oil and Gas Trades and Technology Bursary and Scholarships, the Ontario Federation of Indian Friendship Centres "Strong Women" Scholarship, the George Blondin Aboriginal Scholarship, and the Louise Moran - National Media Scholarship.